DPenner1/Primell/README.md

  - Symbols are allowed in source code.
  - All numbers are permitted to be computed, though only primes may exist in source code.
- - Because humans almost universally use base 10, that is the default though but all bases up to 64 are allowed.
+ - Because humans almost universally use base 10, that is the default though all bases up to 64 are allowed.
  - Lists are allowed.
 Primell in fact quite likes lists because it allows more storage of prime numbers

 # Why?